afuureus/afuureus.github.io/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Additional Copyrights

+All assets -- including but not limited to icons, character portraits, and background designs are all owned by Sega and the Idola: Phantasy Star Saga team and their respective artists.
+These are not used in any way shape or form to produce revenue.